varnish/Varnish-Book/varnish_book.rst

    One usage of ``vcl_hash`` could be to add a user-name in the cache hash to cache user-specific data.
 However, be warned that caching user-data should only be done cautiously.
+A better alternative might be to cache differently based on whether a user is logged in or not, but not necessarily what user it is.

    The default VCL for ``vcl_hash`` adds the hostname (or IP) and the URL to the cache hash.

    .. note::

-      The Vary: process is separate from the cache hash.
+      The handling of the `Vary`-header is separate from the cache hash.

 VCL - ``vcl_hit``
 -----------------